About This Information.

 Section 1 - How to Safely Get Around Construction Sites on Foot

 The biggest risk for pedestrians on foot includes being hit by a construction device, a falling object, and slips and falls.
-Follow the below guidelines to safely walking around construction sites in Australia.
+Follow the below guidelines to safely walk around construction sites in Australia.

 Always Keep Your Distance